xzhang1234/Android/README.md

   1. What is asyncTask and how to use it
   2. How to estabilish a HTTP connection and fetch data from the connection
   3. How to parse XML file
   4. How to use ListView with customed ArrayAdapter

+App3: Youtube Player
+- The main purpose of developing this app is to learn and master:
+  1. Create view dynamically
+  2. Multiple activity interaction
+  3. Intent